SEO isn’t only about link building.

-Google now penalizes sites which practice keyword stuffing.
+Google now penalizes sites that practice keyword stuffing.
 Merely mentioning a keyword a hundred times won’t help you anymore.

 One of the very best ways to avoid keyword stuffing is adding LSI keywords.

-After releasing the Hummingbird update, Google can now understand the correlation between words and user intent, meaning it now analyses words in a copy to find it’s exact context.
+After releasing the Hummingbird update, Google can now understand the correlation between words and user intent, meaning it now analyses words in a copy to find their exact context.